 2.1 What is SCAT - Shoreline Cleanup Assessment Technique?

 SCAT is a tool used throughout the United States and worldwide for pre-spill planning and during a spill response to survey an affected area and make recommendations for treatment.
-During a response, these data are crucial to the decision making process.
-How oiled shoreline environments are treated or cleaned impacts the long-term success of the response.
-The local environmental, cultural and socio-economic resources and their sensitivities must be considered so that the shoreline response program leads to positive results rather than unnecessary additional harm to the ecosystem and the community.
+During a response, these

 A SCAT Program: